-Academic Integrity Penalties and Guidelines for the Imposition of Penalties
+Penalties for Academic Integrity Violations and Guidelines for Their Imposition

 All violations of academic integrity are viewed with gravity by the College community.
 The guidelines below are intended to assist Panels or Boards in imposing penalties that reflect the seriousness of integrity violations, while permitting flexibility in cases that involve unusual or mitigating circumstances.
 The penalties below may be assigned when a student pleads that he or she is in violation of academic integrity or is found by a Panel or Board to be in violation of academic integrity; more than one penalty may be assigned for the same violation.
 If the violation involves a course in which the student is enrolled, a grade penalty must be assigned.
 In determining the imposition of a penalty, the Panel or Board may consider both student's prior academic integrity record and a student’s conduct record.